This topic has six subjects:

 Frequently Asked Questions About Scope and Sequence

-A "Scope and Sequence" is the list (scope) of stories your Sunday School will teach over time, and in what order or sequence you will teach them in (what month/year).
+A "Scope and Sequence" is the list (scope) of Bible stories your Sunday School will teach over a period of years, and in what order (sequence) you will teach them in (including in what month and year).

 Who Decides What Stories to Teach in the Rotation Model?